api3dao/oev-docs/docs/oev-searchers/overview/index.md

 of the winning bid, which they've announced during the auction.
 In return, they get exclusive rights to capture the OEV.
 Searchers are compensated for this activity by the remaining OEV proceeds amount.
 Thus the majority of the OEV is distributed to the dApp and the searchers.
-These are the parties who made the opportunity possible.

 ## How do Auctions Work?